One of the most ambitious SEO campaigns ever.

 Building our Content Management System in Airtable

-I’ve previously used BaseCamp, Trello, SmartSheet, TeamWork, and Google Sheets for Project Management.
+I’ve previously used BaseCamp, Trello, SmartSheet, TeamWork, and Google Sheets for project management.
+Airtable is better than all of them.

+While other PM tools require you to fit into their workflows, Airtable fits your workflow like a glove.
 Airtable is our centralized hub where work gets done, and powers a majority of our primary systems:

 1. Content production